FusionAuth/fusionauth-site/site/_posts/2021-02-16-orbitvu-fusionauth-story.md

 **Maciej:** I'm not sure if there is anything to improve... maybe you can release less often so that I can stop upgrading my instances every week - just kidding, but the frequency of FusionAuth releases is amazing.

 One thing I'd like to emphasize is the support you have.
-I remember when I started using FusionAuth and the Forum section was empty.
-I don't know if it was due to some kind of forum migration or it has really started from scratch but after few weeks I've noticed with amazement how fast the new topics appear, how popular the platform is, and how good support you have (as said before, like an open source project).
+I remember when I started using FusionAuth, the forum section was empty.
+After a few weeks I noticed with amazement how fast the new topics appear, how popular the platform is, and how good support you is (as said before, like an open source project).

 -------